andrefdre/Pose-API/README.md

 ## Key Features

-- This mod allows you to log the position of the character in the game.
+- This mod allows you to retrieve key info from you in game character.
-- The mod is developed using the Minecraft Fabric modding platform.
+- It is developed using the Minecraft Fabric modding platform.
-- It also allows you to log the inventory contents.
+- It allows you to retrieve 4 key features from your in game character:
+  - <b>Player position</b>: coordinates (X,Y,Z) plus its rotation properties (yaw + pitch);
+  - <b>Player inventory</b>: Hotbar and remaining inventory;
+  - <b>Key inputs</b>: constantly monitor main key inpouts such as WASD, jump or right and left click;
+  - <b>Gameplay screenshots</b>: able to take screenshots of the current gameplay.
-- It exports all the information using Rest API to localhost:8070
+- All this info is exported using a Rest API placed in localhost:8070.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## How To Use